 - Regarding the hike to Mae Yen Waterfall, take running shoes or hiking shoes.
 You’ll cross a river many times!
 Either you bring flip flops with you (but it’s hard to hike with flip flops…), or you take your shoes off everytime you cross the river (I’m telling you, you’re gonna waste a lot of time), or fuck it, you cross the river with your shoes!

 - There are many things to do in Thailand, and no typical itinerary.
-Some people head to the north, others go to the islands in the south… To get an idea of what to do, a Thailand travel guide will help you.
+Some people head to the north, others go to the islands in the south… To get an idea of what to do, get a Thailand guidebook

 Some links are affiliate links, which means if you make a purchase, I earn a commission, at no extra cost to you.